Council's green commitment

 The goal of the WaterSmart Strategy is to make Brisbane a water smart city, to support the liveability of our city by managing water sustainably.

-Council achieved carbon neutral status in line with the Australian Government’s National Carbon Offset Standard (NCOS) and has been certified under the Australian Government's Carbon Neutral Program.
+Council achieved carbon neutral status in line with the Australian Government’s Climate Active Carbon Neutral Standard for Organisations and has been certified under the Australian Government's Climate Active Carbon Neutral Program.
 Find out more.